 "NaPoWriMo, or National Poetry Writing Month, is an annual project in which participating poets attempt to write a poem a day for the month of April."
-I'ma try to do that this year!
-I will be as stubbornly loosy goosey about defining "poem" as I always am.
+My 2013 efforst, you may notice, are loosy goosey about defining "poem."
 Cope.

 1. not alone & morning haiku #1